Potat0x/GM1356-Sound-level-monitoring/README.md

 # Run splread in infinite loop and send readings from stdout to server
 ./splread-runner.sh
 ```
-Then visit http://localhost:13000/?orgId=1&search=open (use default admin/admin credentials) and watch graph.
+Then visit http://localhost:13000/?orgId=1&search=open (use default admin/admin credentials) to watch graphs.

 ## Allow non-root users to access GM1356